dimesoftware/facteur/src/Facteur.Attachments.IO/README.md

 The `IEmailComposer` brings everything together and generates a populated mail body.
 Then it's up to the `ÌMailer` to merely send the mail.

-With .NET's dependency injection, hooking up the mailer is as simple as adding one line in the Startup class:
+With .NET's dependency injection, hooking up the mailer can be done by adding a few lines to the Startup class:

 ```csharp
 serviceCollection.AddFacteur(x =>